smallsounds/MTECFA2024/neilsmall:cpp:oscfft/README.md

     }

 I then added the lines that allow the project to receive OSC messages.
 I imported the code from the OSC example and my exploration of it (see above) into the project.
 The graphics coincidentally fit well with my project's theme, so I think I'm going to keep them as is.
 I also decided to make the metronome play when I press "p" rather than having it play from the start and make it stop when I press "m."
 I tried mapping the audio to spacebar initially, but there's apparently [no spacebar option](https://openframeworks.cc/documentation/application/ofBaseApp/#!show_keyPressed).
 I used my C# knowledge to set up the play and stop functions for the metronome audio file, and they worked!
 Additionally, I added a polyline to reflect the FFT.
-I found that 512 bands yielded the best visuals for my project.
+I played around with the number of bands and found that 512 bands yielded the best visuals for my project.
+I tried a 10000 bands and that crashed the project haha.
+I attempted to find a way to make the polyline take over the whole screen, but I wasn't sure how to do that without increasing the number of bands/crashing the project.

 Okay, I cleaned up my code, and here's what I have now: